Book Back Cover: The Essential Elements One Must Know.

 - Be in line with blurbs of other books in the same genre.
-This does not mean that it will be the same or identical but rather follow the same format.
+This does not mean that it will be identical but rather follow the same format.

 - Be free of grammar and spelling errors.

-For nonfiction books, the problem is presented to which the book is the supposed solution and gives the reader something to take away from it.
+For non-fiction books, the problem is presented.
+The book is the supposed solution and gives the reader something to take away from it.
 For example, this is the blurb for ‘This Is Not a Drill: An Extinction Rebellion Handbook’:

 This is our last chance to do anything about the global climate and ecological